 - Measure out 2x the volume of the uninfused base oil (if you first measured out .5 ml, you would measure out 1ml of the uninfused base)

 - Mix thoroughly.
 Proper mixing is vital to getting an accurate reading.

 tCheck automatically powers down after 3 minutes of inactivity so there is no need to press the power button to manually power down the device.
-To re-awaken the device, simply press the front power button.
+To re-awaken the device, simply press the front power button (do not hold the button down).
 With normal use, a set of AAA batteries should last over 4 months, running several hundred measurements.

-- Hand wash sample tray & swizzle sticks with soft sponge and liquid household dish soap.
+- Hand wash sample tray & swizzle sticks with a soft sponge and liquid household dish soap.

 - Never store a used tray or clean tray in the tCheck unit.
 Always remove the tray and store both the tray and tCheck in a clean, dry place.
-Try to keep your tCheck device free of internal dust as well.
+Try to keep your tCheck device free of internal dust.

 Operating temperature: 60℉ ~ 100℉ (15℃ ~ 38℃)